Shamanic Healing Wheels - Part 2

-The medicine of truth is about realizing that while there are many truths out there, and each individual can have his/her own truth, there is a universal truth that we are all subject to, and that is that all energy ultimately is love.
+The medicine of truth is about realizing that while there are many truths out there, and each individual can have his or her own truth, there is a universal truth that we're all subject to, and that is that all energy ultimately is love.

 The Sixth Lesson

-All are valid, all has a reason for being, and it all contributes to the present moment.
+All are valid, all have a reason for being, and it all contributes to the present moment.

 The Sixth Medicine

 Being able to see beyond the ordinary.
-Using your intuition to see the bigger picture and having compassion and empathy for those involved.
+By using your intuition to see the bigger picture and by having compassion and empathy for those involved.

-The medicine of wisdom allows us to validate everything that exists, to assign a reason to it, and to accept it as part of the cycle of life.
-Everything happens for a reason, it can be no other way, you are meant to be in this time and space right now, nowhere else is valid for you.
+The medicine of wisdom allows us to validate everything that exists, assign a reason to it, and to accept it as part of the cycle of life.
+Everything happens for a reason.
+It can be no other way.
+You are meant to be in this time and space right now.
+Nowhere else is valid for you.

 It’s a wisdom that provides a deep understanding of the duality of things and honors the divine in all.